-Monarch Street is now home to no fewer than a dozen distilleries and tasting rooms including the OG Hangar 1 Vodka, award-winning St. George Spirits, and local favorite Rock Wall Wine Company.
+Monarch Street is now home to no fewer than a dozen distilleries and tasting rooms including the OG Hangar 1 Vodka and award-winning St. George Spirits.
 But if it's beer you want, then beer you will have.
 Take your pick from imperial IPAs, nuanced barrel-aged sours, German-style Berliner weisse, and more at a few of our favorite breweries in Alameda—on Spirits Alley and beyond.

 (Courtesy of @alamedaislandbrewing)